werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 ## How ci-env works

-Ci-env command passes all parameters to werf using environment variables, see [pass cli params as environment variables below](#pass-cli-params-as-environment-variables).
+The ci-env command passes all parameters to werf via environment variables, see the [pass cli params as environment variables](#pass-cli-params-as-environment-variables) section below.

-[`werf ci-env` command]({{ site.baseurl }}/documentation/cli/toolbox/ci_env.html) should be called in the begin of any CI/CD job prior running any other werf commands.
+The [`werf ci-env` command]({{ site.baseurl }}/documentation/cli/toolbox/ci_env.html) must be called at the beginning of any CI/CD job before running any other werf command.

-**NOTE** werf ci-env command prints bash script which exports [werf params using environment variables](#pass-cli-params-as-environment-variables).
-So to actually use ci-env command user must `source` command output using bash.
+**NOTE:** The `werf ci-env` command returns a bash script that exports [werf params by using environment variables](#pass-cli-params-as-environment-variables).
+So to take advantage of the ci-env command, the user must use a `source` shell builtin for command output.
 For example:

 ```
 source <(werf ci-env gitlab --tagging-strategy tag-or-branch --verbose)
 werf build-and-publish --stages-storage :local
 ```

-Sourcing ci-env command output will also result in printing all exported variables with values to the screen.
+Sourcing ci-env command output will also print all exported variables with their respective values to the screen.

-Example of `werf ci-env` command output script without sourcing:
+Here is an example output of the `werf ci-env` command's script without sourcing:

 ```bash
 ### DOCKER CONFIG